 Compensation expense is recognized over the vesting period relevant to each separately vesting portion of the award.
 Compensation expense for awards with performance conditions is recognized based on the probable outcome of the performance condition at each reporting date.
 Compensation expense for awards with market-based conditions is recognized irrespective of the probability of the market condition being achieved and is not reversed if the market condition is not met.
-The Firm accounts for forfeitures as they occur
+The Firm accounts for forfeitures as they occur.

 Stock-based awards generally contain clawback and cancellation provisions.
 Certain awards provide the Firm discretion to claw back or cancel all or a portion of the award under specified circumstances.
-Compensation expense for those awards is adjusted for changes in the fair value of the Firm's common stock or the relevant model valuation, as appropriate, until conversion, exercise or expiration.
-The Firm also operates an Employee Stock Purchase Plan ("ESPP") which allows U.S. employees to purchase shares of the Firm at a discount.
+Where award terms are considered to be subjective, a grant date cannot be established and the awards are subject to variable accounting which requires that compensation expense for those awards is adjusted for changes in the fair value of the Firm's common stock or the relevant model valuation, as appropriate, until conversion, exercise or expiration.
+Following amendments to clarify specific subjective award terms in the second quarter of 2023, a grant date for the awards was established such that compensation expense for those awards is no longer adjusted for changes in the fair value of the Firm's common stock.
+The Firm also operates an Employee Stock Purchase Plan ("ESPP") which allows eligible employees of the Firm to purchase shares of Morgan Stanley at a discount.